Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13496: campaign for standing men, after 95
 - 1349C: campaign for standing men, after 9A
 - 134A0: campaign for standing men, after 95
+- 134A3: campaign for standing men, after 96
+- 134A4: campaign for standing men, after 96
 - 134C0: after C1
 - 134EE: after ED
 - 134EF: EE + legs on heels